SwedbankPay/developer.swedbankpay.com/checkout/checkin.md

 The payer will be identified with the `consumers` resource and will be persisted to streamline future Payment Menu processes.
 Payer identification is done through the `initiate-consumer-session` operation.
-In the request body, most properties are optional.
-However, the more information that is provided, the easier the identification process becomes for the payer.

 {:.code-header}
 **Request**